Financial Aid and Scholarships

 Applying for Assistance

-The Mines Application for Admission serves as the application for merit-based scholarships for new students (except for the Engineers' Days Scholarship which is an essay contest run by a student government committee, and the Athletic and Military Science Departments which have their own application procedures for their scholarships).
+The Mines Application for Admission serves as the application for merit-based scholarships for new students.
+Students will receive information regarding additional scholarship applications once admitted.
 Continuing students may be recommended by their major department for scholarships designated for students from that department.
 To apply for need-based Mines, Federal and Colorado assistance, students should complete the Free Application for Federal Student Aid.

 Once evaluated, a financial aid award notification will be sent to the student.
 New students are sent a paper award letter beginning in early January.
-Continuing students are notified in mid May via their Mines email.
+Continuing students are notified in early June via their Mines email.

 Types of Financial Assistance